vcjod00/HaskellTutorial/blog_4.md

-# Before You Start Writing Haskell Code?
+# Before You Start Writing Haskell Code
 ## A blog introducing and showing how to install and run your first haskell code
 > __*By Vincent Jodjana*__